jkilzi/backstage-community-plugins/workspaces/redhat-resource-optimization/README.md

 - More detailed info about Resource Optimization plugin RBAC permissions can be found in [docs/rbac.md](./docs/rbac.md)
 - More detailed info about Orcestrator plugin RBAC for setting up permission for workflow can be [found here](https://github.com/redhat-developer/rhdh-plugins/blob/main/workspaces/orchestrator/docs/Permissions.md).

+## Optimizer App

+An application for applying the recommendations automatically.
+The application makes use of OSL (OpenShift Serverless Logic, a.k.a.
+SonataFlow) which is part of the Orchestrator installation.
+If you already have the [Orchestrator plugin and the workflow](#dependency-on-orchestrator-plugin-and-workflow-details) installed then you are ready for installing the Optimizer application.
+Follow the [application instructions](https://github.com/rhdhorchestrator/optimizer/tree/main) for installing and configuring it.